jovyan123-playground/jupyter-releaser/README.md

 ### Publish Release Workflow

 - Manual Github workflow
-- Takes a url for the draft release as an input
+  - Input is the url of the draft release
 - Downloads the dist assets from the release
 - Verifies shas and integrity of release assets
 - Publishes assets to appropriate registries
 - If the tag is on a backport branch, makes a forwardport PR for the changelog entry
-- ⚠ Warning - It is not recommended that you run this workflow or store PyPI/npm credentials on the source repository.
+- ⚠ Warning - It is _not_ recommended that you run this workflow or store PyPI/npm credentials on the source repository.
 Anyone with write access can run a workflow, and access tokens belong to an individual.

 ### Check Release Workflow

 - Runs on pull requests to the default branch and on push
-- Runs the Draft Changelog, Draft Release, and Publish Release Steps
+- Runs the `Draft Changelog`, `Draft Release`, and `Publish Release` actions in dry run mode
 - Publishes to the Test PyPI server
 - Deletes the Release
 - Does not make PRs or push git changes